blackmann/overlapping_panels/README.md

     return Stack(
       children: [
         OverlappingPanels(
           // Using the Builder widget is not required.
 You can pass your widget directly.
-But to use `OverlappingPanelsState.of(context)` you need to wrap your widget in a Builder
+But to use `OverlappingPanels.of(context)` you need to wrap your widget in a Builder
           left: Builder(builder: (context) {
             return const LeftPage();
           }),